m-karimanmajd/Transformer-Oil-DGA-Dataset-with-Gaussian-Copula-Augmentation/README.md

 ## 📂 Repository Structure
 - `augmented_data/` : Synthetic data generated using the Gaussian Copula model
-- `metadata/` : Additional information on variables and dataset structure
-- `notebooks/` : (Optional) Code or notebooks used for data augmentation

 ## 🚀 Potential Applications
 - Training and testing machine learning algorithms for transformer fault diagnosis